UNFmontreal/Dcm2Bids/docs/tutorial/first-steps.md

 populated with the `sub-<label>` directories.

-Using the option `--auto_extract_entities` will allow dcm2bids to look for some specific entities without having to put them in the config file.
+Using the option `--auto_extract_entities` will allow dcm2bids to look for some required BIDS entities per datatype (such as `inv` for MP2RAGE) and add them to the output filenames without you having to define them in the config file.
+For other entities, you should still use `custom_entities` in the configuration.

 That being said, you can run the command: